|Quick Facts: Marriage and Family Therapists|

 Marriage and family therapists work in a variety of settings, such as private practice and mental health centers.
 Most work full time.

-Marriage and family therapists are required to have a master’s degree and a license to practice.
+Marriage and family therapists typically need a master’s degree and a license to practice.

-Employment of marriage and family therapists is projected to grow 22 percent from 2018 to 2028, much faster than the average for all occupations.
-Growth is expected due to an increasing use of teams for treatment, in which these therapists work with other counselors to address patients' needs.
+Employment of marriage and family therapists is projected to grow 16 percent from 2020 to 2030, much faster than the average for all occupations.

 Explore resources for employment and wages by state and area for marriage and family therapists.